Learn about the VM Monitoring options that are available

 to many firewalls in a device group.
 Because Panorama communicates

-with your AWS accounts to retrieve VM information, you’re able to
+with your AWS subscriptions to retrieve VM information, you’re able to

 streamline the number of API calls made to the cloud environment.